yanliang3612/UNREAL/README.md

   ```

-## Baselines
+## 4. Baselines
-### The Implementation of Baselines and the Configuration of Hyperparameters
+The Implementation of Baselines and the Configuration of Hyperparameters:
 - For the implementation and hyperparameters setting of **Re-Weight, PC Softmax, BalancedSoftmax, TAM**, please refer to [TAM](https://github.com/Jaeyun-Song/TAM).
 - For the implementation and hyperparameters setting of **GraphSmote**, please refer to [GraphSmote](https://github.com/TianxiangZhao/GraphSmote).
 - For the implementation and hyperparameters setting of **Renode**, please refer to [Renode](https://github.com/victorchen96/ReNode).